CoconutsAreBetterThanHorses/Tkinter-guessing-game-app/README.md

+## Guess the capital

-There are twenty countries.
-Your goal is to guess their capitals.
-You have only five attempts.
+There are all world countries.
+Your goal is to type the correct name of the capital.

+You have only ten attempts.
-There are two types of failures.
-The first is you didn't guess or typed it wrong.
-But you are allowed to input a first letter with lowercase.
-You also can input a string without space if it consists of two words.
+You are allowed to input a letters with lowercase.
+You also can input a string without space or dash if city name consists of two or more words.
-The second failure is you skipped a country or pressed "New country" before "Check" even if you was right.
+If you typed wrong city name and clicked "Check" (or Enter) button, a mistake is counted.

+You can skip and set another country by click of "New country" (or Space) button.
+In case all countries are considered the app terminates.

+You may exit from the app by click of "Quit" button.